 International Ginseng Institute

-Collaborating with research and commercialization partners internationally, IGI will apply scientifically sound strategies to improve conservation, introduce new methods of cultivation, and support sustainable commercialization of this valuable herb in both China and the United States.
+Additionally, by collaborating with research and outreach partners in the U.S. and internationally, IGI will develop, apply, and disseminate scientifically sound strategies to improve conservation, introduce new methods of cultivation, and support sustainable product development of this valuable herb for the benefit of the world.